Some information below for ‘Visitors To Chelsea’ for our home games to help make your trip a little easier.

 PUBS AND RESTAURANTS:

-Although there are now no designated pubs or restaurants for visiting away supporters in the Fulham Broadway area, the station complex does have a selection of drinking and eating establishments: Starbucks, The Pasty Shop and Sainsburys are on the ground floor whilst Nando’s and Pizza Express are just a sample of eating places located on the upper floor.
+Although there are now no designated pubs or restaurants for visiting away supporters in the Fulham Broadway area, the station complex does have a selection of drinking and eating establishments: Starbucks, The Pasty Shop and Sainsburys are on the ground floor whilst Nando’s and other ‘fast food’ outlets are located on the upper floor.
 Please give yourself plenty of time as there is always a large queue at these venues with them being so close to the ground.

 Most of the drinking and eating places around Earls Court will also cater for your needs and give you more of a choice (Earls Court is approx a 15 minute walk to the ground and is the main underground station for the area).